Aliases for ARHGAP31 Gene

 GeneCards Summary for ARHGAP31 Gene

 ARHGAP31 (Rho GTPase Activating Protein 31) is a Protein Coding gene.
 Diseases associated with ARHGAP31 include Adams-Oliver Syndrome 1 and Adams-Oliver Syndrome.
-Among its related pathways are G-protein signaling_Regulation of CDC42 activity and Signaling by GPCR.
-GO annotations related to this gene include GTPase activator activity and SH3 domain binding.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and SH3 domain binding.
 An important paralog of this gene is ARHGAP32.

 Functions as a GTPase-activating protein (GAP) for RAC1 and CDC42.
 Required for cell spreading, polarized lamellipodia formation and cell migration.